These pests are accurately described as squash vine borers (SVB) because their larvae most often attack squash plants.

-These fat white worms feed on vine crops such as pumpkins, winter and summer squash, zucchini, and gourds.
 They may also go after cucumbers and melons.
 Wilting is usually the first sign of an attack [1].

-Adults are generally mistaken for bees or wasps because of their movements and orange and black markings.
+Adults are often mistaken for bees or wasps because of their movements and orange-and-black markings.
 They lay eggs at the base of plants.
-After about a week, the larvae hatch out and cause damage by piercing into stems to feed.

-1. Bacillus Thuringiensis (B.t.)
+1. Bacillus Thuringiensis (Bt)

-Buy B.t. for squash vine borers and spray it on the leaves and stems of your squash plants.
+Buy Bt for squash vine borers and spray it on the leaves and stems of your squash plants.
 You can also inject it directly into the plant’s vine.

 2. Row Covers